prowler-cloud/py-ocsf-models/README.md

 The `py-ocsf-models` package offers a Python implementation of the Open Cybersecurity Schema Framework (OCSF) models, facilitating the manipulation and understanding of cybersecurity data within Python applications.
 This package provides a rich set of models covering various aspects of cybersecurity events, findings, objects, and profiles as defined by the OCSF Schema, enabling developers to work with structured cybersecurity data efficiently.

+In [Prowler](https://github.com/prowler-cloud/prowler), we leverage the py-ocsf-models package to generate JSON formatted OCSF outputs, specifically focusing on Detection Findings.
+This integration facilitates the standardization and sharing of cybersecurity findings in a structured and widely-accepted format, enhancing the interoperability between different security tools and platforms.

 ## Features

 - **Comprehensive OCSF Schema Implementation**: Includes models for events, findings, objects, and profiles, covering the entire OCSF Schema.